Frequently Asked Questions

 12. How long does my coverage last?

 For a one-time premium, that you pay on the date you purchase your property, your title insurance will remain in effect for as long as you own your property.
 In addition, your coverage may last even after you sell your property, for example, if you were to sell your property and the buyer sues you because of a title defect, your policy will still cover you for your legal expenses or losses up to the policy amount.
 For such a low premium, title insurance adds a great deal of security and peace of mind to property ownership.
 How much does it cost?
 In the State of Florida, the Department of Insurance has specified the minimum amount that may be charged for a title insurance policy.
 These the minimum promulgated rates were established to ensure the financial soundness of the title insurance underwriters, some of which in the past were charging premiums much too low to enable them to cover their client’s losses.
-A title agent or attorney may legally charge you more than the minimum promulgated rates, however, at Tri-County Land Title & Escrow it is our policy to always charge our clients the minimum promulgated rates.
+A title agent or attorney may legally charge you more than the minimum promulgated rates, however, at Tri-County Land Title & Escrow it is our policy to always charge our clients the minimum

 13. What happens if the title search reveals "defects" in the title?

 Nearly every property will have a "defect" of one kind or another.
 Most commonly, and generally not considered defects, are homeowners association documents, covenants and restrictions, and utility easements.
 These matters will be listed as "exceptions" to the title insurance policy, which means that the title insurer will not defend or indemnify the policy holder for litigation or claims relating to these matters.
-However, if there is a defect such as an unpaid mortgage, a lien or a judgment, such matters must be resolved before the closing can take place or the buyer does not have to close or the bank my refuse to loan money on the property.
-The responsibility for remedying the defects is on the seller.
+However, if there is a defect such as an unpaid mortgage, a lien or a judgment, such matters must be resolved before the closing can take place or the

 14. What is "title"?